InPlusLab/Meepo/README.md

 $ ./initrun1.sh
 ```

-5. Try anything you want just use Web3.js or other Ethereum toolchain.
+5. Try anything you want via Web3.js or other Ethereum toolchain.
 As for benchmark, please see the following.

 ## Benchmark